harshify/WhatsApp_Chat_Analyzer/README.md

 4. Push to the branch: `git push origin my-feature`
 5. Open a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

-Your contributions and feedback are appreciated!

 ---

 *Explore your WhatsApp chat data and gain insights with WhatsApp Chat Analyzer!*